gnithin/Notes/Notes/programming/leetcode.md

 - Longest common substring
 	- Assume that, from the end, whatever matches is part of the solution.
+	- C[i,j] here represents the length of the longest common substring between 0 and i in s1 and 0 and j in s2.
 	- ```
 	   	C[i,j] =	C[i-1][j-1], 			if s[i] == t[j],
 	   				max(					else